barkin-kaplan/python-matching-engine/README.md

    C:\Users\<your_username>\AppData\Local\Programs\Python\Python313\python.exe -m venv .venv

 4. Activate virtual environment(Skip if you skipped step 2)
-   This activates the isolated virtual environment so that python dependency version do not collide with your other python projects
+   This activates the isolated virtual environment so that python dependency version do not collide with your other python projects.
    Windows
    ```bash
    .venv\Scripts\activate